Ford Ranger (T6): Trim levels

 The fourth-generation Ranger shares the traditional trim levels used by Ford light trucks in North America, with base-trim XL, mid-level XLT, and top-trim Lariat.
 To supplement each trim level, Chrome, Sport, and FX option packages are offered for all three trim levels.

 There are several different appearance packages available for each trim level.
 The base XL trim offers the STX Appearance Package, while the mid-level XLT and range-topping Lariat trims offer two different appearance packages: either the Sport Appearance Package or the Chrome Appearance Package.
 An FX-4 Off-Road Package is available on all 4x4-equipped models, adding features such as side pickup box FX-4 Off-Road decals, an off-road suspension package, and on/off-road tires.

 An off-road focused trim package called the Tremor was unveiled in September 2020 for the 2021 model year.
 Reserved for the XLT or Lariat trims with 4x4 and the SuperCrew chassis, the Tremor off-road package offers updated suspension tuned for off-road use with FOX Dampers, multi-leaf rear springs, a terrain management system with trail control, 17-inch painted aluminium wheels with 32-inch off-road all-terrain General Grabber ATx tires, bash plates with skid plates for the radiator, EPAS, transfer case and fuel tank, rear tow hooks (deleted w/ tow package), updated LED data cluster, custom seats with Tremor logo, six upfitter switches mounted top centre console and optional side, bonnet and tailgate graphics, and red accented grille.

 Second generation (P703/RA; 2022)

 The second-generation T6-based Ranger (fourth-generation Ranger worldwide and fifth-generation Ranger in North America) debuted in November 2021.
-Codenamed P703 during development, and also known by the RA model code in Australia and Thailand, it continued to be developed by Ford Australia with heavy inputs from Asian, American, African and European subsidiaries of Ford.
+Codenamed P703 during development, and also known by the RA model code in Australia and Thailand, it continued to be developed by Ford Australia with heavy inputs from Asian, North American, African and European subsidiaries of Ford.
 It has been produced starting from the second quarter of 2022 in Thailand and South Africa for more than 100 global markets.